 Cash and cash equivalents include demand deposits held with banks and highly liquid investments with original maturities of ninety days or less at acquisition date.
 Cash and cash equivalents are stated at cost, which approximates fair value because of the short-term nature of these instruments.
 The Company's cash equivalents are held in government money market funds and at times may exceed federally insured limits.
 For purposes of reporting cash flows, the Company considers all cash accounts that are not subject to withdrawal restrictions or penalties to be cash and cash equivalents.
-At June 30, 2023 and December 31, 2022, the Company had less than \$0.1 million and \$8.0 million, respectively, in money market funds all of which were held in cash.
+At December 31, 2022, the Company had \$8.0 million in money market funds, all of which were held in cash.
+As of September 30, 2023, the Company had closed its money market funds.